 The Anemoi were most often depicted as winged men.
 As men, they often got up to mischief, including abducting women for their own pleasure (a common pastime among the gods).
 They could also become invisible, taking the form of gusts of wind, or become horses.

-When a storm or other wind related occurrence worked to the benefit of a person or people — as when the Persian army was prevented from attacking Athens due to a powerful storm at sea — it was said to be sign of the gods’ favor.
+When a storm or other wind-related occurrence worked to the benefit of a person or people — as when the Persian army was prevented from attacking Athens due to a powerful storm at sea — it was said to be a sign of the gods’ favor.

 Today, we know that the wind is simply a part of nature, with no will of its own.
 Though it can be beneficial or devastating, it blows without regard for its effect on humans.